aimhubio/aimos/docs/source/apps/overview.rst

 - Debugging
 - Full attribution and safety

-Aim enables building apps for all of these use-cases.
+AimOS enables building apps for all of these use-cases.
-With the ability generically log everything in the AI System, Aim apps can encompass the UI and automations required to satisfy these use-cases sustainably without vendor lockin through community and ecosystem effort.
+With the ability generically log everything in the AI System, AimOS apps can encompass the UI and automations required to satisfy these use-cases sustainably without vendor lockin through community and ecosystem effort.

-Out-of-the-box Aim apps
+Out-of-the-box AimOS apps
 ================

 ML Experiment Tracking
 ====================================
-The ML Experiment Tracking Integrations are default available with Aim.
+The ML Experiment Tracking Integrations are default available with AimOS.
 These are a set of experiment tracker specific integrations that connect to the respective fraeworks and their trainers.

-It takes one line to add these loggers to your training script and start logging your experiments to Aim.
+It takes one line to add these loggers to your training script and start logging your experiments to AimOS.

 It's plug and go.
 No need to change your training script or your workflow.